Starmer denies ‘attack’ on private schools as he plans to charge VAT on fees | ITV News

 Starmer denies ‘attack’ on private schools as he plans to charge VAT on fees

-Sir Keir Starmer has insisted he is not launching an “attack” on private schools with his plans to impose VAT payments on fees if he wins an election.
+Sir Keir Starmer has refuted claims he is launching an “attack” on private schools with his plans to impose VAT payments on fees if he wins an election.

 The Labour leader said he is “very comfortable” with the institutions as they criticise him for his policy that would also see their business rates exemption ended.